 2. Palm Trees Have a Way of Utilizing the Sandy Soils

-It is difficult for plants to survive in the sandy soils.
+It is difficult for plants to survive in sandy soils.
 Most of them will do poorly because the sandy soils have an unfavorable structure.
 Sandy soils have quick water drainage and tend to have low levels of nutrients.
 It is the inability of sandy soils to hold onto the organic matter that is responsible for the lack of nutrients such as phosphorus, nitrogen, and potassium that are paramount for plant growth.

 Since palm trees grow in plenty of water near the ocean, most of their needs are met.
 Their environment provides a steady supply of the nutrients though on lower levels.
-The nutrients are not on very high demand since the palms have their ecosystem all to themselves.
+The nutrients are not in very high demand since the palms have their ecosystem all to themselves.
 Palm trees can tolerate the high levels of salinity and have access to the endless supply of the necessary moisture.

 3. Palm Trees Get to Bask at the Beach Throughout

 Do you remember your amazing experience basking at the beach on a sunny day?
 Well, the palm trees get to do that every single day that the sun is out.

 Sunlight is a primary need for every plant.
 Thanks to photosynthesis!
 Coconut palm trees have a monopoly business on sunlight going on.
 With minimal or zero competition, the palm tree leaves work like solar panels.

 When other plants fail due to a lack of sunlight for photosynthesis, palm trees experience very little competition.
 More sunlight means they get to process their food and maintain a steady supply.
 On the beach, palm trees soak up all the sun and do not have to compete for sunlight.

 4. Palm Trees Dispense their Seed Through the Sea